 The vast lake is located between two Adirondack mountain peaks.
 It’s a little over a 10-mile hike out and back to reach the lake.
 It’s definitely a place you should put on your bucket list, even if the trek sounds strenuous.
 The views are rewarding enough to warrant the effort.
 It’s one of the most beautiful lakes in New York.

-Calm waters located in northern New York that maintains its peacefulness by only allowing motor-less boats
+Calm waters located in northern New York maintains its peacefulness by only allowing motor-less boats.

 Mirror Lake is a gorgeous destination for canoeing, paddle boating, and lots of other water activities.
 It’s located right near the small town of Lake Placid.
 Don’t worry about hearing noisy boat motors here, though.
 Mirror Lake only allows boats without motors to maintain a peaceful atmosphere.
 So, visitors who value their quiet will love it here.